 We wanted to do more for Rockfest and Montebello.
 The situation was a difficult logistical situation that reoccurred every year.
 Sharethebus was going to help improve the process.

 Our efforts paid off.
-In 2015, we saw 1,500 travelers share the bus to Rockfest.
+In 2015, we saw 1,500 travellers share the bus to Rockfest.

-On return trips back home we brought water to all travelers to help them hydrate.
+On return trips back home, we provided water for all travellers to keep them hydrated.
 We made sure they got on the correct buses to avoid confusion.
 And we witnessed something incredibly humbling: Sharethebus travelers bonded and stayed together throughout the festival.
 We had built a community.

 But our growth wasn’t without pain points.
 Our logistics team identified things that we needed to improve: sharing the location of the bus, communication with riders and drivers, and a seamless ticketing procedure for better boarding.